harfbuzz/boring-expansion-spec/VARC.md

 ## Processing

 The component glyphs to be loaded use the coordinate values specified (with any variations applied if present).
-The outline from all components are concatenated to form the outline for the main glyph, before any rasterization.
+The outlines from all components are concatenated to form the outline for the main glyph, before any rasterization.

 For each parsed component, if `HAVE_CONDITION` flag is set, then the component